skip to content

 00:52:27 - Nick Taylor

 Yeah.
-Okay, so I normally use the.
-I have a keyboard shortcut for it, but there's an app I installed that's overridden my VS code, the command shift L. So it's.
-And I've.
-I forgot what I switched it to.
-Anyways, so we got posts.
-Posts.
+Okay, so I normally use a keyboard shortcut for it, but there's an app I installed that's overridden my VS Code cmd-shift-L. I forgot what I switched it to.
+Anyways, so we got posts. posts.

 00:52:49 - Anthony Campolo

 Okay.
 It's still giving us an error.
-I don't think it should though.
-So let's, let's just leave that, leave that alone for now.
-But to finish what I was explaining, then there's, there's the query at the top.
-That is the four states that your thing can be in.
-So if you've ever like worked with data fetching, you know that you usually have to say if it's a success, do this.
-If it's an error, do this.
-If it's empty, do this.
-Or if it's still loading, do this.
-And so this does all that for you.
-So you can.
-Right now it'll just show loading.
-You'll just say the word loading.
-But you can put like animation in there and then just says empty for empty and then failure.
-It'll print an error message out for you and then success.
-It will return the posts and like map over them for you.
+I don't think it should, though, so let's just leave that alone for now.
+But to finish what I was explaining, there are the four states that your thing can be in.
+If you've ever worked with data fetching, you know that you usually have to say: if it's a success, do this; if it's an error, do this; if it's empty, do this; or if it's still loading, do this.
+This does all that for you.
+Right now it'll just show the word Loading, but you can put an animation in there.
+Then it just says Empty for empty, and Failure will print an error message for you, and Success will return the posts and map over them for you.

 00:53:32 - Nick Taylor

 Okay, gotcha.
 And obviously this is scaffolding again.
-So like you said, you know, like you'll get these generic looking states, but you can create, you know, design a nice empty state and so on.
-It's just.
-But, but just you get a lot out of the box to just get working right away.
-Totally.
+Like you said, you'll get these generic-looking states, but you can design a nice empty state and so on.
+You just get a lot out of the box to get working right away.

 00:53:49 - Anthony Campolo

 Yeah.
 So let's save all that.
-And then now go back to your homepage file and we're going to import the blog post cell at the top.
+And then go back to your homepage file, and we're going to import the BlogPostsCell at the top.

 00:54:00 - Nick Taylor